Collaborative Divorce Near You in Arizona

 Could There Be A Partial Agreement in A Collaborative Divorce?

 Yes.
-Although the goal of collaborative divorce is full settlement without court intervention, partial settlement is possible.
+Although the goal of collaborative divorce is a full settlement without court intervention, partial settlement is possible.

-In the event some agreements are made but not all, what was resolved and agreed to is finalized and signed as a partial settlement agreement.
+In the event, some agreements are made but not all, what was resolved and agreed to is finalized and signed as a partial settlement agreement.
 As with any divorce, if spouses do not arrive at a parenting plan agreement in their collaborative divorce, then a family law judge must determine child custody and parenting time for them.
 The parties understand and agree that they will have to litigate outstanding issues at trial.

-Who Should Be Your Collaborative Divorce Attorney?
+Who Should Be Your Collaborative Divorce Attorney in Arizona?

 Alongside each spouse is an attorney equally committed to the collaborative divorce process.
 To maintain the spirit of cooperative negotiation, no one goes into this with a plan to litigate if they don’t get their way.
 That includes the attorneys!